 NER means the National Electricity Rules made under the National Electricity Law in the Schedule to the National Electricity (South Australia) Act 1996 (SA).

+Network Delivery Components are specified in item 2 of a Schedule, being the components of an NSP’s transmission system or distribution system (if any) located between the final connection point(s) of the SRAS Equipment and the Delivery Point.

+Note: The SRAS Provider may need to arrange for the availability and use of Network Delivery Components if the SRAS must be delivered to a Delivery Point remote from the SRAS Provider’s connection point, for example in cases where there are extensive dedicated connection assets.
+Network Delivery Components are not necessarily the same as ‘SRAS Network Components’ in the SRAS Guideline.
+The latter generally include more extensive network assets both up to and beyond the Delivery Point, which are assessed for the individual reliability component of the system restart standard.

 Relevant Period means:

 where there are no Conditions Precedent, the period from the Commencement Date to the following 30 June, and each period of 12 months ending at the end of each subsequent month (rolling 12 month periods); and